 We have a free programme of events taking place throughout the project.
 Walks, talks, workshops, storytelling & more!

-6pm on 12th March at Finsbury Library BOOK HERE
+6pm on 21st May at Finsbury Library, 245 St John St, EC1V 4NB BOOK HERE

 The Echoes of Holloway Prison Exhibition ran at Islington Museum, from the 13th of July to the 8th of October 2018.
 Discover the varied events programme which accompanied it below and discover more on our blog.